Melbourne University Football Club: Post-VFL and post-war reformation (1919–)

 Melbourne University students and alumni continue to maintain their involvement in football through the Blues and Blacks.
 The Melbourne University Football Club is unique in that it only plays as "Melbourne University" in inter-university matches, and its regular weekly competition is provided through its component teams, University Blues and University Blacks.
 The Blues and Blacks play in the Victorian Amateur Football Association, and have been a perennial power in the highest division of a high-standard amateur competition.

 Up until the 1950s, the Blacks were the leading University side as well as one of the dominant sides in the Amateur competition, winning 11 A-Section premierships by 1949, including a record six premierships in a row between 1938 and 1949 (the 1940–1945 seasons not being played due to World War II).
 However, in the later part of the century the Blues established themselves as the premier University side, and are currently the longest serving club to play in the top division of the VAFA.

 The Blacks have won a total of 14 A-section flags (their most recent in 2014 & the most in the VAFA).
 The Blues have won a total of 4 A-section flags (with their most recent being in 2019).

 Throughout their history, the Blues and Blacks have often played together in A section of the MAFA/VAFA, and with the Blacks return to A section in 2008 after a prolonged absence, the teams met again for the first time in 25 years.
 In head-to-head matches, the Blues lead the win tally with 43 wins to the Black's 36 and one draw.
 The Blacks and the Blues added to their head-to-head history in 2015 after the Blues won promotion after only one year in B section in 2014.
 Unfortunately the Blacks dropped to B in 2018.

 Both teams have consistently been a spawning ground for young players who go on to the AFL.
 To date, 240 MUFC players have played in the VFL/AFL competition.

-From 1955 until 1996, an additional team was fielded by the club called "University Reds" which competed in the lower sections of the VAFA with a firsts and reserves team.
-When the team was discontinued by the club, players and supporters of the team decided to keep the team operating and it continues to this day as Fitzroy Reds.
-The Fitzroy Reds merged with the Fitzroy Football Club in 2008.
+From 1955 until 1996, an additional team was fielded by the club called University Reds which competed in the lower sections of the VAFA with a firsts and reserves team.
+When the team was discontinued by the club, players and supporters of the team decided to keep the team operating as the Fitzroy Reds.
+The Reds merged with the Fitzroy Football Club in 2008.